On Schr\"{o}dinger Operators Modified by $\delta$ Interactions: Introduction

 Our main interest here is to consider such Schr\"{o}dinger operators $H_0$ modified by a $\delta$ interaction and show explicitly how the eigenvalues and eigenfunctions change using the eigenfunction expansions of the Green's function for such generic $H_0$.
 The modification of the bound state spectrum in one dimension and $d$ dimensional radial case, have been studied in the framework of path integrals in an influential work of Grosche \cite{Grosche} for some exactly solvable potentials $V$.
-One of the simplest choices for $H_0$ is the well-known harmonic oscillator problem in one dimension (as well as the radially symmetric extension of it) and the effect of adding a delta interaction to harmonic oscillator Hamiltonians has been studied by many authors \cite{Fassari1, Fassari2} and the statistical properties of this system have been worked out in \cite{JankeCheng} and the application of the problem to Bose-Einstein condensation has been investigated in \cite{Huncu}.
-It is well-known that the description of point like delta interactions in two and three dimensions requires renormalization and they have been studied in \cite{Albeverio2012solvable, AlbeverioKurasov} in a mathematically rigorous way and in \cite{Huang, Jackiw, GosdzinskyTarrach, MeadGodines, ManuelTarrach} as toy models in understanding of some quantum field theoretical concepts.
-The higher dimensional version of the harmonic oscillator Hamiltionian with delta potential requires renormalization as well and has been discussed in \cite{Grosche2} and more recently in \cite{Fassari3Gadella}.
-A more interesting exactly solvable example, having both discrete and continuous spectrum, is the so-called reflectionless potential \cite{Grosche, LandauLifshitz}, and we wish to show how its spectral properties change under the influence of delta interaction as a case study.
+One of the simplest choices for $H_0$ is the well-known harmonic oscillator problem in one dimension (as well as the radially symmetric extension of it) and the effect of adding a $\delta$ interaction to harmonic oscillator Hamiltonians has been studied by many authors \cite{Fassari1, Fassari2, Ersan2} and the statistical properties of this system have been worked out in \cite{JankeCheng}.
+Moreover, its application to Bose-Einstein condensation has been investigated in \cite{Huncu}.
+Another simple example is an infinite square well potential modified by $\delta$ interactions in one dimension and studied in \cite{gadella2014infinite}.
+A more sophisticated model is a one dimensional $V$-shaped quantum well modified by a point potential centered at the origin has been considered in \cite{fassari2018spectroscopy}.

+It is well-known that the description of point like $\delta$ interactions in two and three dimensions requires renormalization and they have been studied in \cite{Albeverio2012solvable, AlbeverioKurasov} in a mathematically rigorous way and in \cite{Huang, Jackiw, GosdzinskyTarrach, MeadGodines, ManuelTarrach} as toy models in understanding of some quantum field theoretical concepts.
+The higher dimensional version of the harmonic oscillator Hamiltonian with $\delta$ potential requires renormalization as well and has been discussed in \cite{Grosche2} and more recently in \cite{AlbeverioFassari1, AlbeverioFassari2, Fassari3Gadella}.
+A more interesting exactly solvable example, having both discrete and continuous spectrum, is the so-called reflectionless potential \cite{Grosche, LandauLifshitz}, and we wish to show how its spectral properties change under the influence of $\delta$ interaction as a case study.